 Bureaucracy in Italy

 While expats often complain about the bureaucratic inefficiency they encounter in the country, Italy has a strong bureaucratic tradition.
-Italians are aware of the problem and public office is often associated with inefficiency, but paperwork is largely seen as a necessary, if unpleasant, part of life.
+Italians are aware of the problem and public office is often associated with inefficiency, but the paperwork is largely seen as a necessary, if unpleasant, part of life.
 Expats should expect paperwork and bureaucratic procedures to take some time.

 Time in Italy

 Coupled with bureaucracy is Italian time: there is no rush.
-Italian time makes allowances for siestas, called riposo locally, means that banks are open in the mornings and shops are closed between 1pm and 3.30pm.
+Italian time makes allowances for siestas, called riposo locally, means that banks are often only open in the mornings and shops are closed between 1pm and 3.30pm.
 During this time, many families take a nap and should not be disturbed by telephone calls.